5k-mirrors/poe-live-search-manager/README.md

 ## Disclaimer

 This tool was created to improve the trading experience.
-As we saw in the past these great things used by the wrong people can quickly turn into bad things.
-With that said we believe the solution is creating a fair competition by making the best technology available to everyone.
-This is why we're releasing this to the public.
+We believe in creating a fair competition by making the best tools available to everyone.
+This is why we're releasing it to the public.

 ## Technical details